dbcli/pgcli.com/content/core-devs-1.md

 # [Daniel Rocco](https://github.com/drocco007)

 Daniel made pgcli handle JSON, bytea, and large decimal values correctly.
 He improved the completion matching by adding sub-string matching.
 His creative solution to reducing completion noise is extremely useful.
 He also added numerous tests to cover a lot more branches in the code path.

+Daniel loves Python and is a frequent speaker at PyAtl on introductory topics, testing, design, and shiny things; he loves seeing the spark of wonder and delight in people's eyes when someone shares a novel, surprising, or beautiful idea.
+He lives in Atlanta with a microbiologist and four aspiring rocketeers.

 # [Darik Gamble](https://github.com/darikg)